quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture/geaa_part13_5.3_Matrices.md

 ---

 #### Uniform vs. Nonuniform Scaling
-Uniform scaling occurs when the same scale factor is applied to all three axes (i.e., \( s_x = s_y = s_z \)).
+Uniform scaling occurs when the same scale factor is applied to all three axes (i.e., $s_x = s_y = s_z$).
 This means that shapes remain similar in form under uniform scaling, such as spheres remaining spherical.

-Non-uniform scaling, where each axis has a different scaling factor (\( s_x \neq s_y \neq s_z \)), results in non-similar transformations.
+Non-uniform scaling, where each axis has a different scaling factor ($s_x \neq s_y \neq s_z$), results in non-similar transformations.
 For example, a sphere would become an ellipsoid.

 :p What is the difference between uniform and nonuniform scaling?
 ??x
-Uniform scaling involves applying the same scale factor to all axes (i.e., \( s_x = s_y = s_z \)).
+Uniform scaling involves applying the same scale factor to all axes (i.e., $s_x = s_y = s_z$).
 This type of transformation preserves the shape's proportions, ensuring that geometric properties like angles remain consistent.
 For instance, a sphere remains spherical under uniform scaling.

-Non-uniform scaling uses different scale factors along each axis (\( s_x \neq s_y \neq s_z \)), which can distort shapes into non-similar forms.
+Non-uniform scaling uses different scale factors along each axis ($s_x \neq s_y \neq s_z$), which can distort shapes into non-similar forms.
 A typical example is how a sphere might be transformed into an ellipsoid.

 For uniform scaling: